Legal Customer Complaints Code

 The first step is to talk to us.
 If you have an issue and are in touch with any of our staff, ask them to resolve the problem for you.
 You can email or call as you wish.
-Our staff will be frank and honest with you and will try and help resolve your dispute if at all possible.
+Our staff will be frank and honest with you and will try and help address your complaint if at all possible.
 Even if you are not starting a dispute of any sort, we are happy to take any feedback from you.

 Step 2: Team leader

 If you get nowhere with a member of staff then ask to speak to or be referred to a team leader.
 All of the departments have a team leader who can help resolve any dispute.
-Our team leaders have some discretion to offer good will credits in some cases, and will try and be reasonable.
+Our team leaders have some discretion to offer good will credits in some cases, and will try to be reasonable.

 Step 3: Feedback and rants

 We set ourselves very high standards for the quality of service we provide, both technically and in the way staff deal with customers.
 If we have let you down in any way in terms of quality of service, been slow to reply to your questions, been rude, or if you just want to just let off steam, please do give us feedback.
 We are always looking for ways to improve the service we offer.
 We may, at our discretion, offer a good will gesture of some sort, and, of course, an apology.